JimCodified/12factor/07_port_binding.md

 ## What does that mean for our application ?

-Docker already handles that for us, as we can see in the docker-compose file.
-Each  container exposes a port and in the case of services (vote and result) that communicate outside of the cluster, the host maps port 80 against their respective ports.
+Docker handles that for us in the docker-compose file.
+Each  container exposes a port and in the case of services (vote and result) that communicate outside of the cluster, the host maps port 80 to other external ports because two services can not share the same port.

 ```yaml
 version: "3"